 - Click OK.

-Android Studio then opens the project in a new IDE window and indexes its contents.
+Android Studio opens the project in a new IDE window and indexes its contents.

-If you are importing a project from version control, use the File > New > Project from Version Control menu.
-For more information about importing projects from version control, read IntelliJ’s VCS-Specific Procedures.
+If you are importing a project from version control, select File > New > Project from Version Control.
+For more information about importing projects from version control, read IntelliJ’s information about Version control.